Giyn/QGDataMiningGroupTraining/README.md

 # QGDataMiningGroupTraining

-Here recording the training process in QGDataMiningGroup.
+:female_detective: ​Here recording the training process in QGDataMiningGroup.